sannijesufemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $(($POWER / $DIVIDE)) - This compute the division of two en vironm ent variables 'POWER' and 'DIVIDE' respectively, and display the result

+echo $((BREATH**LOVE)) -This raise an environment variable BREATH to the power of another environment variable LOVE.
+It computes the exponential and print the result.

+echo $((2#BINARY)) - This conver the environment variable BINARY with a value in binary number system to the decimal number system.